 Colorado Birth Centers

 As a Colorado birth photographer, I’ve attended births at all of the Colorado birth centers.
 Living in the Denver metro area, a family can choose between one of four Colorado birth centers to birth their baby.
-Imagine birthing your baby in a beautifully decorated space that has all of the comforts of home, with highly trained Certified Nurse Midwives and nurses, and that accepts insurance!
-For the 70% of mamas who are low risk birthing women, this is a great choice, and one that is growing in popularity.
-There are four birth centers in the Denver and Boulder area; Baby+Company in Wheat Ridge, The Birth Center of Boulder in Boulder, The Denver Center for Birth in Littleton, and Mountain Midwifery Center in Englewood, Colorado.
-Each center is operated by Certified Nurse Midwives who work hard to support their mamas in out of hospital births and each center complies with state birth center regulations (AABC).
-I wanted to share a little bit more about each of them, and why you should consider a birth center for your next baby.
+Imagine birthing your baby in a beautifully decorated space that has all of the comforts of home, with highly trained Certified Nurse Midwives to safely bring your baby earthside.
+And they accept insurance!
+For the 75-85% of mamas who are low risk, birthing women, this is a wonderful option, and one that is growing in popularity.

 I’m lucky enough to be able to visit each center in my line of work.
 All of the centers have wonderful midwives, helpful staff reception staff, and gorgeous locations that are unique to each space.
-Here are some photos that show what birth can look like in each of the birth centers as well as some more info about each Colorado birth center.
+Here are some photos that show what a birth can look like in each of Colorado birth centers.

 Baby and Company – Colorado Birth Center in Wheat Ridge, Co

-Once you have your baby and it’s time to head home, in bed is where you get to stay because one of the Baby + Company nurses will come to your home 24-48 hours after birth.
-This allows you and your baby to stay comfortable, rest, heal and connect with your baby in your space while you are taken care of by experienced clinicians.
+Once your baby is born, and you get settled in your bed, that’s where you get to stay.
+One of the Baby abd Company nurses will come to your home 24-48 hours after birth to do your checkup.
+This allows you to stay comfortable, rest, heal and connect with your baby in your space while you are taken care of by experienced clinicians.

 All of my clients who choose Baby and Company feel happy and supported with their birth experiences.
-Are you planning a birth at Baby + CO?
+Are you planning a birth at Baby and Company or are interested in setting up a free, guided tour – here is more info.
 I can’t wait for my next client here.
 Contact me today to set up your free consult.

 The Birth Center of Boulder, Boulder Colorado

 The Birth Center of Boulder is located in the heart of downtown Boulder.
 The vibe of their space is hip and beautiful, with solid tones and pops of color.
 I love the art and photos on their walls, patchwork quilts and one of a kind artwork.
 The colorful space is wonderful to photograph and each of their birth rooms is uniquely styled to fit the space.
-The midwives at the center follow the midwifery model of care, and they are all women that I’m honored to share a birth space with.
-One of the Boulder midwives, Renee Clark, MSN, CNM, began her midwifery journey in Guatemala over 10 years ago.
-She fully practices the midwifery model of care, and each birth that I attend with her is calm and fully supported.
+The midwives at the center, Abrie, Angela and Renee, follow the midwifery model of care, and they are all women that I’m honored to share a birth space with.
+I recently attended a birth with Renee Clark, she began her path to midwifery 10 years ago in Guatemala after volunteering with the local Mayan midwives.
+Renee’s calm and supportive presence in the birth space was just what my client needed.

-All of my clients have felt supported and LOVED the care they received at the Birth Center of Boulder.
+All of my clients have felt supported and LOVED the care they received at The Birth Center of Boulder.
 I can’t wait for my next client here.
 Contact me today to set up your free consult.
+If you’d like to check out the birth center, click here for more info!

 Denver Center for Birth and Wellness,